Roz Henfrey MBACP (Accred).

 - Advanced Diploma in Integrated Humanistic Counselling

-Trainer and Presenter and designer of counselling tools.
+Trainer and Designer of counselling tools:

-Designer of Chat Therapy.
-Group work.
+Designer of Chat Therapy, group work.
+Coming soon

 CAST Creative Supervision

-'When The Shadow Calls' Kindle.
+'When The Shadow Calls' Kindle version

 'Who Stole The Moon?' a children's book written for my family